 The Ummah Chroma’s interdisciplinary and collective way of working is exemplary for an upcoming artistic practice in which dominant worldviews are questioned, to make room for alternative histories and non-discriminatory worlds.
 G/D THYSELF: Spirit Strategy On Raising Free Black Children is the first installation by The Ummah Chroma collective, and their first project in the Netherlands.

-On January 25th G/D THYSELF: Spirit Strategy On Raising Free Black Children opens in Het Nieuwe Instituut, with members of The Ummah Chroma present.
-The installation will be activated with an extensive programme of live performances, film screenings, masterclasses and talks during International Film Festival Rotterdam (IFFR), from January 23rd to February 2nd.
+On January 25th G/D THYSELF: Spirit Strategy On Raising Free Black Children opened in Het Nieuwe Instituut, with members of The Ummah Chroma present.
+The installation was activated with an extensive programme of live performances, film screenings, masterclasses and talks during International Film Festival Rotterdam (IFFR), from January 23rd to February 2nd.